footballcsv/cache.leagues/README.md

 # Cache - Football Leagues - Season by Season

-A cache for datasets from the football leagues - season by season from various sources.
+A cache for datasets for football leagues - season by season from various sources.

 ## Why Cache the Datasets?